Mintbase/Grants-Program/applications/Interstellar-Network.md

-The **Interstellar - Wallet Phase 1** W3F Grant Proposal focuses on two of the core components of the Interstellar solution:
+The **Interstellar - Wallet Phase 1** Mintbase Grant Proposal focuses on two of the core components of the Interstellar solution:

 - A Substrate Off-Chain Worker OCW Garbled Circuit Factory GCF to manage an external garbled circuit generator service (designed to be used by Substrate developers regardless of the Interstellar solution)
 - An implementation of the Trusted Transaction Validation protocol in Substrate pallets to demonstrate the usage of GCF within a Substrate framework and with a mobile  Garbled Circuit evaluator client